Domain-Invariant Representation Learning of Bird Sounds: Introduction

 Supervised contrastive learning (SupCon)~\cite{supcon}, a supervised learning framework for training robust feature extractors, has demonstrated strong generalization capabilities for transfer learning in bioacoustics, particularly in few-shot classification~\cite{moummadicasspw} and detection~\cite{rcl}.
 However, these studies have been limited to settings where both training and testing rely on focal recordings, and therefore do not address the domain shift challenge associated with testing on PAM recordings when models are trained on focal recordings.

 Domain Generalization~(DG)~\cite{dg} aims to develop models that learn robust features that are domain-invariant, i.e. capable of generalizing to new unseen domains without prior knowledge or access to target domain data during training.
 SupCon offers a promising approach for DG.
 In SupCon, the objective is to learn an embedding space where same-class examples are pulled together and different-class examples are pushed apart.
-This clustering can promote domain-invariance when sufficient domain diversity is present in the dataset, allowing the model to focus on features that are domain-invariant.
+This clustering can promote domain-invariance when sufficient domain diversity is present in the dataset, allowing the model to focus on features that are domain-invariant, without relying on any domain annotations.
 In contrast, its self-supervised counterpart SimCLR~\cite{simclr} lacks this explicit mechanism for domain-invariance, as it relies solely on augmentations to create positive pairs.
 Without label information, SimCLR requires carefully designed augmentations that account for domain shift~\cite{udg}.

 Despite its effectiveness, SupCon is computationally expensive due to the need for pairwise similarity calculations between all examples.
-To address this, we introduce ProtoCLR (Prototypical Contrastive Learning of Representations), a more efficient variant.
-By analyzing SupCon's gradient and drawing inspiration from the generalization capabilities of prototypical networks~\cite{proto} in few-shot learning, ProtoCLR replaces pairwise comparisons with a prototypical contrastive loss that compares examples to class prototypes, retaining the original objective while significantly reducing computational complexity.
+To address this, in this paper we introduce ProtoCLR (Prototypical Contrastive Learning of Representations), a more efficient variant.
+By analyzing SupCon's gradient and drawing inspiration from the generalization capabilities of prototypical learning~\cite{protonets, protonce} in few-shot learning, ProtoCLR replaces pairwise comparisons with a prototypical contrastive loss that compares examples to class prototypes (one prototype per class), retaining the original objective while significantly reducing computational complexity.

 We propose a new few-shot classification evaluation based on the BIRB~\cite{birb} benchmark to evaluate the generalization capabilities of models trained on XC's focal recordings and tested on diverse soundscape datasets.
 This benchmark is designed to assess how well models can generalize across domains in challenging few-shot scenarios.
 We validate our proposed loss ProtoCLR on this benchmark, demonstrating its effectiveness in improving DG in bird sound classification.